Beirut Nightmares

 Beirut Nightmares (1976) is a novel written by Syrian author Ghada al-Samman.
-It was translated to several languages including Russian (1987) and Bolonian (1984).
-The novel covers cultural, societal, political, religious aspects, and psychological aspects, in addition to fantasy and magical realism through the hallucinations she had, involving symbolism as a way to explain these aspects.
-Pauline Vinson explains that Samman’s usage of symbolism is not only tied up to socio-political and historical conditions, but is also let into the world of fantasy and the surreal, a style close to magic realism.
+It was translated to several languages, including Russian (1987) and Polish (1984).
+The novel covers cultural, societal, political, religious, and psychological aspects, in addition to fantasy and magical realism through hallucinations, involving symbolism as a way to explain these aspects.
+Pauline Vinson explains that Samman's usage of symbolism is not only tied up to socio-political and historical conditions but is also let into the world of fantasy and the surreal, a style close to magic realism.